Mark-R-5388/Active-Directory/README.md

 # Installing Active Directory and add a new user to active directory and a group

+This demonstration walkthrough is going to explain how to install Windows 2022 server on a virtual machine.
+After the installation of the operating system we will set up Active Directory Domain Services, DNS, and DHCP on the host device.
+This walkthrough was done to help those looking to learn Active Directory, setting up DNS and DHCP and a basic walkthrough of adding a user to a group and into active directory

 ## Set up virtual machine with Windows 2022 Server Evaluation Version with Virtual Box

 For the Windows Server 2022 machine virtual machine setup, open up virtual box and click new at the top of the window toolbar.